shonglim/simpleCaptcha/README.md

 # simpleCaptcha

 This git project contains solution to the simple Captcha recognition task.
-The complete reasoning and process behind the provided solution can be seen in the included notebook `solution-approach.ipynb`.
+The complete reasoning process behind the provided solution can be seen in the included notebook `solution-approach.ipynb`.

 The solution code is provided in a single python script `solution.py`.
 A simple test script `test.py` is provided to quickly test the solution.